 This third light was completed in 1852; it stood farther inland from the previous light, and pine pilings driven deep into the sand were used as a foundation.
 It was “built to last.”

-Its light was turned off during the Civil War so as not to aid Yankee ships and it was not until August 1, 1865 that lighthouse keeper James Reilly relit the beacon.
+Its light was turned off during the Civil War so as not to aid Union ships and it was not until August 1, 1865 that lighthouse keeper James Reilly relit the beacon.
 The third order Fresnel lens suffered some damage during the war, and was replaced in 1889.

 In 1949, the Coast Guard removed the Fresnel lens and installed an automated light and lighthouse keepers were no longer needed, although the keeper’s house and oilhouse remained on the island.